JGQH/ChatClient/README.md

 *Currently no illustrations*

 ## To-Do
-- PyQt5 Multithreading
+- Include username in messages
-- Create thread to recieve messages
+- Format messges in json
-- Create thread to send messages
+- Implement automatic reconnection